wuruoyun/vue-component-lib-starter/README.md

 };
 ```

+> In [vite.config.ts](vite.config.ts), format 'umd' is not present in `build.lib.formats` option.
+This is because the PrimeVue components used by this library are externalized, and therefore requiring corresponding options in `rollupOptions.output.globals`.
+To avoid adding global varaibles for PrimeVue components, 'umd' is removed for simplicity.

 ### Utilities and constants

 The library includes example utilities and constants.
 They are also exported in [index.ts](src/index.ts).
 The client app may use them as below: